How billionaire is using financial muscle for racial equity

 Q: The Phoenix Suns have pledged $10 million as part of the league’s 10-year $300 million commitment to establish the NBA Foundation.
 Why did you decide to commit another $10 million in March?
 And do you believe billionaires, like yourself, should be doing more to advance racial equity following the national protests last year?

 A: There’s a personal story around that.
 I came to the U.S. from Iran without speaking a word of English when I was 12.
 I was in Phoenix, and lived in a small one-bedroom apartment on the wrong side of the tracks, so to speak.
 And I learned English by watching a lot of TV, including watching the NBA finals.
 It was the Suns against the Celtics in 1976.
 So when I was given the opportunity and the privilege to be an owner in 2009, I pinched myself.
 I have been pinching myself since then.
-I’ve been very fortunate to have been in the U.S., t has allowed me to be where I am.
+I’ve been very fortunate to have been in the U.S., it has allowed me to be where I am.

 In the past, my wife, Cheryl, and I have anonymously contributed tens of millions of dollars to a variety of different causes.
 But about two years ago, I attended the Forbes 400 Summit On Philanthropy in New York and I was sitting next to a very well-known billionaire philanthropist.
 We started having a conversation about this exact topic, and I told him for the past 20 years, my PR agent’s responsibility was to keep me out of the paper.
 He argued with me, and said: “Think about this differently.
 To have a name associated with a cause can potentially inspire others.
 And then, you can discuss it more openly and have persuasive conversations with others that can join your efforts.”